-BCAR - 145.5 Definitions
+BCAR 145.5 Definitions

-- a) In these Regulations; - "Accountable Manager" means the manager of an aircraft maintenance organization who is responsible for establishing and promoting the safety and quality policy and shall have corporate authority for ensuring that maintenance, preventive maintenance and modification for which the aircraft maintenance organization is authorized to perform can be financed and carried out to the standard required by the Director; - "AMC" means Acceptable Means of Compliance. - "Approved Standard" means a manufacturing, design, maintenance, or quality standard approved by the BDCA.
+a) In these Regulations.:

+"Accountable Manager" means the manager of an aircraft maintenance organization who is responsible for establishing and promoting the safety and quality policy and shall have corporate authority for ensuring that maintenance, preventive maintenance, and modification for which the aircraft maintenance organization is authorized to perform can be financed and carried out to the standard required by the Director.

+"AMC" means Acceptable Means of Compliance.

+"Approved Standard" means a manufacturing, design, maintenance, or quality standard accepted by the BDCA.
-- "ATA Specification 104, level II" a level II specification course shall provide general basic training about the aircraft systems, control description, indicators, and main components including its location as well as practical training for servicing and troubleshooting. - "ATA Specification 104, level III" a level III specification course shall provide detailed training in the description of components/systems, operation, location, removal/installation, as well as troubleshooting procedure training and BITE at a maintenance manual level. - "Aircraft" means any machine that is capable of deriving support in the atmosphere from reactions of the air, other than a machine designed to derive support in the atmosphere from reactions against earth's surface of air expelled from the machine and includes a rocket: - "Aircraft Component" means any assembly/item/component/part of an aircraft up to and including a complete powerplant and/or any operational/ emergency equipment. - "Airframe" means the fuselage, booms, nacelles, cowlings, fairings, airfoil surfaces, including rotors but excluding propellers and rotating airfoils of a powerplant, landing gear of an aircraft and their accessories and controls; - "Air Operator" means any person, organization or enterprise which undertakes to engage in domestic commercial air transport or international commercial air transport, whether directly or by a lease or any other arrangement; - "Airworthy" means an aircraft or aircraft component is in a fit and safe state for flight and is in conformity with its type design; - "AMO" means an approved maintenance organization approved by the Director referred to in BCAR 145.15 to conduct maintenance on

-Belizean aircraft and their associated aircraft component;

-"BCAR -145 approval certificate (AC)" is the authorisation issued by the Director to certify the technical suitability to provide the service of a BCAR -145 AMO.

-"BDCA" means the Belize Department of Civil Aviation

-"Belizean Aircraft" means a civil aircraft registered in Belize:

-"Capability List" means a current list of aircraft component for which an approved maintenance organization is capable to effectively perform maintenance functions approved by the Director;
+"ATA Specification 104, level II" means a level II specification course that shall provide general basic training about the aircraft systems, control description, indicators, and main components including its location, as well as practical training for servicing and troubleshooting.

+"ATA Specification 104, level III" means a level III specification course that shall provide detailed training in the description of components/systems, operation, location, removal/installation, as well as troubleshooting procedure training and BITE at a maintenance manual level.

+"Aircraft" means any machine that that can derive support in the atmosphere from the reactions of the air, other than the reactions of the air against the earth's surface;

+- "Aircraft Component" means any assembly/item/component/part of an aircraft up to and including a complete powerplant and/or any operational/ emergency equipment. - "Airframe" means the fuselage, booms, nacelles, cowlings, fairings, airfoil surfaces, including rotors but excluding propellers and rotating airfoils of a powerplant, landing gear of an aircraft and their accessories and controls. - "Air Operator" means any person, organization or enterprise which undertakes to engage in domestic commercial air transport or international commercial air transport, whether directly or by a lease or any other arrangement. - "Airworthy" means the status of an aircraft, engine, propeller, or part when it conforms to its approved design and is in a condition for safe operation. - "AMO" means an approved maintenance organization.
+An organization approved by the BDCA in accordance with the requirements of BCAR-145 to conduct maintenance on Belize-registered aircraft and their associated aircraft components, and operating under supervision approved by Belize. - "Approval Certificate" means the specific operating provisions describing in detail the class ratings and limitations, where applicable, and containing reference material and process specifications used in performing repair work, along with any limitations that apply to the AMO. - "BCAR-145 Approval Certificate (AC)" is the authorisation issued by the BDCA to certify that an organization meets the established requirements and functions at the level of competency and safety required by Belize to provide the service as a BCAR-145 AMO. - "Belize registered aircraft" means a civil aircraft registered in Belize. - "BDCA" means the Belize Department of Civil Aviation. - "Capability List" means a current list of aircraft components for which an AMO is capable to effectively perform maintenance functions approved by the BDCA. - "Certifying Staff" means those personnel who are authorised by the AMO in accordance with a procedure acceptable to the BDCA to sign a maintenance release for an aircraft or aircraft component. - "Composite" means structural materials made of substances including, but not limited to, wood, metal, ceramic, plastic, fibre-reinforced materials, graphite, boron or epoxy, with built-in strengthening agents that may be in a form of filaments, foils, powder or flakes of a different material.
-"Certificate of Release to Service" means a certification issued by certifying staff of an approved maintenance, certifying that the maintenance, preventive maintenance or modification performed on an aircraft, airframe, aircraft engine, propeller, appliance or component part thereof was accomplished using

-- (a) The methods, techniques and practices, prescribed in the current maintenance manual of the manufacturer: - (b) The instructions for continued airworthiness prepared by its manufacturer; or - (c) Other methods, techniques and practices acceptable to the Director:

-"Certifying Staff" mean those personnel who are authorised by the approved maintenance organization in accordance with a procedure acceptable to the Director to certify aircraft or aircraft components for release to service.

-"Composite" means structural materials made of substances including but limited to, wood, metal, ceramic, plastic, fibre-reinforced materials, graphite, boron or epoxy, with built-in strengthening agents that may be in a form of filaments, foils, powder or flakes of a different material:

-"Computer System" means any electronic or automated system capable of receiving, storing and processing external data, and transmitting and presenting such data in a usable form for the accomplishment of a specific function;
+"Computer System" means any electronic or automated system capable of receiving, storing and processing external data, and transmitting and presenting such data in a usable form for the accomplishment of a specific function.